-This document introduces the Fishery and Marine Sciences Data Analysis Sector to EGI through a top-up approach which presents a market analysis, a domain and stakeholder analysis, and data flow analysis.
+This document introduces the Fishery and Marine Sciences Data Analysis Sector to EGI through a top-up approach, which presents a market analysis, a domain and stakeholder analysis, and data flow analysis.
 In addition, a bottom-up approach was adopted and presents a survey analysis (questionnaire, interview, example initiative serving the community).

 The work is supported by EGI-Engage TNA2.3, and works towards its objectives by facilitating the connection of EGI with SME’s and other stakeholder types by providing a clear introduction to the sector, its domains, and stakeholders, and data value chains.
 Furthermore, this document allows EGI to learn the data needs and challenges of the different stakeholder types, giving insights about the community requirements, preparing EGI for any future engagement/collaboration if desired which could lead to the creation of future business projects.